tomohung/tomohung.github.io.octopress/source/_posts/2015-05-07-reflection-to-tealeaf-course3-week8-1.markdown

 end
 ```

-`StripeWrapper::Cahrge.customer` is writen like this:
+`StripeWrapper::Charge.customer` is written like this:

 ```ruby models/stripe_wrapper.rb
 module StripeWrapper